 He signed a recording contract in 1928, and his career took him from a crooning teen idol in the 1920s to a character actor on a campy television series in the 1960s.
-His appeal as he mastered every medium.
-Radio, television, recording and movies, where he launched his career with Vagabond Lover in 1929.
+Vallee launched his film career with Vagabond Lover in 1929.

 He claimed to have slept with more than 145 women, and he married four of them.
 He was a tyrant to work with, starting fistfights with people he didn’t like.
-Few who worked for him could stand him, and his friendships in the entertainment business were rare.
+Few who worked for him could stand him, and he had few friendships in the entertainment business.

 In 1961, he finally took his talents to Broadway.
 He conquered the Great White Way in the hit musical, How to Succeed in Business Without Really Trying, and he played Lord Marmaduke Ffogg in the show Batman.

 A bit of Vallee always remained in Maine.
 Though he lived in California, he maintained a summer home at Kezar Lake.
-And the Maine University fight song, the Stein Song, is one of his original compositions.
+He also composed the University of Maine fight song, the Stein Song.

 Rudy Vallee is buried in Saint Hyacinth Catholic Cemetery in Westbrook, Maine.
-His gravestone was stolen, but his family replaced it.
+His family had to replace his gravestone after someone stole it.

-In 1974, John Belushi and Judith Jacklin, his high-school sweetheart from suburban Chicago, visited Martha's Vineyard for the first time.
-They were in their early 20s.
-He was acting in National Lampoon's off-Broadway revue Lemmings in New York.
+In 1974, John Belushi and Judith Jacklin, his high-school sweetheart from suburban Chicago, visited Martha’s Vineyard for the first time.
+Still in his early 20s, he had a part in National Lampoon’s off-Broadway revue Lemmings in New York.
 He and Judith drove up to New England for a vacation.

 In the summers of 1977 and 1978, the Belushis rented houses on the Vineyard.
 Then they bought a house in Chilmark from former Defense Secretary Robert McNamara.
 “This is where I like being me,” John Belushi once said.

-He died of a drug overdose in Los Angeles in 1982 at the age of 33.
-He was buried in Abel’s Hill Cemetery on the Vineyard.
-He wanted a Viking funeral but his mother wouldn’t allow it.
+He died of a drug overdose in Los Angeles in 1982 at the age of 33 and buried in Abel’s Hill Cemetery on the Vineyard.
+He wanted a Viking funeral, but his mother wouldn’t allow it.

-His gravestone reads, "I may be gone, but Rock and Roll lives on."
-After his fans trashed the gravesite, Judith asked that his body be moved to an unmarked grave some distance from the tombstone.
-It was.
+His gravestone reads, “I may be gone, but Rock and Roll lives on.”
+After his fans trashed the gravesite, Judith had his body be moved to an unmarked grave some distance from the tombstone.